corybrunson/ggalluvial/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/ggalluvial)](https://cran.r-project.org/package=ggalluvial)

 This is a [**ggplot2** extension](http://www.ggplot2-exts.org/) for
-alluvial diagrams.
+alluvial plots.

 ## Design

 The alluvial plots implemented here can be used to visualize frequency distributions over time or frequency tables involving several categorical variables.
-The design is derived mostly from the [**alluvial**](https://github.com/mbojan/alluvial) package, but the **ggplot2** framework induced several conspicuous differences:
+The design is inspired by the [**alluvial**](https://github.com/mbojan/alluvial) package, but the **ggplot2** framework induced several conspicuous differences:

-  - **alluvial** understands a variety of inputs (vectors, lists, data frames), while **ggalluvial** requires a single data frame;
+  - **alluvial** understands a variety of inputs (vectors, lists, data frames), whereas **ggalluvial** requires a single data frame;
   - **alluvial** uses each variable of these inputs as a dimension of the data, whereas **ggalluvial** requires the user to specify the dimensions, either as separate aesthetics or as [key-value